wingify/readme-central/reference/API/fme-feature-flags-rules/index.md

 next:
   description: ''
 ---
-The Feature Management and Experimentation (FME) REST APIs also enable developers to manage feature flag rules programmatically.
+The Feature Experimentation REST APIs also enable developers to manage feature flag rules programmatically.
 Feature flag rules define how and when a feature is delivered to users—based on conditions such as audience segmentation, rollout percentages, or experiment variations.

 Using the APIs, you can: